Onboard Update Management, Change Tracking, and Inventory solutions

 If the selected workspace already has the solution, the solution isn't re-deployed, and the scope configuration isn't added to it.

 When a computer is added to the Update Management or the Change Tracking and Inventory solutions, they're added to one of two saved searches in your workspace.
 These saved searches are queries that contain the computers that are targeted for these solutions.

-Navigate to your Automation account and select Saved searches under General.
+Navigate to your Log Analytics workspace and select Saved searches under General.
 The two saved searches used by these solutions can be seen in the following table: